Agentic AI Workflows for OpenJDK Development

 Agentic Workflows Conclusion

-In informal A/B testing, exposing structured tools like clangd and tree-sitter generally reduced investigation time and their token usage, likely because it reduces the need for repeated file searches and exploration using grep.
+In informal A/B testing, exposing structured tools like clangd and tree-sitter generally reduced investigation time and token usage, likely because it reduces the need for repeated file searches and exploration using grep.
 It’s difficult to draw any precise conclusions from this since agent behavior is non-deterministic and workflows vary between runs, but the effect is noticeable enough that I now have it available in all my agentic workflows.

 When investigating several bugs and enhancements using this workflow, I’ve often found that agents place extra weight on language-code asymmetries rather than behavioral correctness.
 It often sides with language in stating what’s wrong, like “TODO”-comments being high priority, or that a documentation for an API is always more correct than the code implementation, even though the code could be much more reasonable in some scenarios.
 My best guess is that this happens because agents show bias towards written language, since that probably makes up the majority of their training data.